ecovillage/sometimes/README.md

 `sometimes` can be used like the following:

 Two servers exists (called `productive` and `backup`).
-A copy of certail files on the `productive` server should be made every day (to the `backup` server).
+A copy of certain files on the `productive` server should be made every day (to the `backup` server).
 A certain number of these copies should be kept (e.g. copies of the last /three/ days, of the last /two weeks/ and one from the beginning of the year).

 The connection shall be made from the `backup` server to the `productive` server.
 This is done via restricted ssh connections.